dotariel/denim/README.md

 ### File Structure

-The room definition file should contain one room/alias definition per new-line as follows:
+The room definition file should contain one room definition per line as follows:

 ```
 NAME  MEETING_ID